fingerprintjs/fingerprint-pro-server-api-go-sdk/docs/FingerprintApi.md

 > EventResponse GetEvent(ctx, requestId)
 Get event by request ID

-Get a detailed analysis of an individual identification event, including Smart Signals.  **Only for Enterprise customers:** Please note that the response includes mobile signals (e.g. `rootApps`) even if the request originated from a non-mobile platform.
+Get a detailed analysis of an individual identification event, including Smart Signals.
+Please note that the response includes mobile signals (e.g. `rootApps`) even if the request originated from a non-mobile platform.
 It is highly recommended that you **ignore** the mobile signals for such requests.
 Use `requestId` as the URL path parameter.
 This API method is scoped to a request, i.e. all returned information is by `requestId`.

 ### Required Parameters